Sparganothis taracana

 Identification

-Distinguished from other Sparganothis primarily by geographic distribution and genitalic ; accurate identification typically requires dissection and comparison with material or reference collections.
+Distinguished from other Sparganothis primarily by geographic distribution and genitalic ; accurate identification typically requires dissection and comparison with type material or reference collections.
 The small size and southeastern U.S. range help narrow possibilities among .

 Appearance